BolajiAyodeji/bolajiayodeji.com/content/js/introduction-to-javascript-switch-cases.md

 to use them with practical examples.

-*PS: This article is not for those without any JavaScript knowledge, it is expected that you’re taking some tutorial or course and you just got to the switch cases section.*
+*PS: This article is not for those without any JavaScript knowledge, it is expected that you're taking some tutorial or course and you just got to the switch cases section.*

 This article will explain better with more practical examples to help you